gloria1618/linked-blog-starter-md/publish/REG/Indiv Income Tax Formula/Adjustments.md

 - Educator expenses
 - IRA contributions (traditional)
 	- Deductible trad IRA
+		- contributions to trad IRA not deductible: if ur rich n in company/pension plan like 401k?
 		- trad IRA deductible from gross inc to arrive at AGI
 		- adj allowed for a yr only if contribution made by due date of tax return for indiv (april15, extensions not considered)
 		- Earnings on deductible trad IRA contributions accumulate tax free till withdrawn
 		- dist of both principal+earnings:
 			- taxable as ordinary inc
-			- may be subj to applicable early withdrawal penalties
+			- may be subj to applicable early withdrawal penalties (10%)
 		- min dist req to be taken April 1 of yr after turning 73
 		- Limitations on deduction
-			- txpyrs deduction for trad IRA contribution limited if txpyr/spouse participates in empl-sponsored plan
+			- txpyrs deduction for trad IRA contribution limited if txpyr/spouse participates in empl-sponsored retirement plan
 				- AGI limits apply to deduction allowed for contribution made to trad IRA
 				- allowed deductible phases out proportionately w/in following ranges
 				- ![[Pasted image 20250922214245.png]]